 Labels and designers have tweaked the jacket’s design and fabric to produce fall season budget items that look good but may not outlast a few winters.
-The designer Navy coat’s price tag may feel slightly over the odds but its accuracy, feel, comfort, practicality, durability, and style are worth every penny.
+That designer full length navy pea coat’s price tag may feel slightly over the odds but its accuracy, feel, comfort, practicality, durability, and style are worth every penny.

 Best Men’s Peacoat to Wear